 “Um, I think the closest I’ve ever gotten to it was someone telling me how my music helped them get through things.
 I enjoy hearing that all the time.
 But when Shayla told me this without telling me that my music helped her through this difficult time in her family’s life…” he sighed.
 “I don’t know… It just hit differently.
-It made me feel like I truly had someone who could confide in me and that I could trust them to be able to do the same.
+It made me feel like I truly had someone who could confide things in me and that I could trust them to be able to do the same.
 While the story itself was shocking, I was glad to know that she could trust me enough to tell me something like that.
 Robert and Mary have been married for twenty-three years now.
 Shayla’s father obviously approved at some point.
 I may not be as close to them as I used to be, but I’ll always be close to my nieces and nephews through them.”

 “Looking at these are amazing because you know people didn’t know you all were married for a long time.
 It was speculated, but it wasn’t confirmed until ten years later.
 Why did you all decide that?”
 Bashir handed the letters back to Michael and looked between the both of us for an answer.

 Michael opened his mouth to speak, but for once, this is a question that I finally feel okay to answer for myself.

 “He wanted to protect me.”